-Year 13 History focuses on understanding a wide range of different historical contexts.
-Firstly, we investigate the Treaty of Waitangi and the impact of British settlement on Aotearoa New Zealand.
-Next, we study the history of Japan from the Meiji Period to Imperial Japan during World War II.
-This unit focuses on investigating the perspectives behind the Atomic Bombings of Japan.
+Year 13 History focuses on understanding the skills and concepts used by a historian and applying them to a range of different historical periods.

+In Term 1 students will examine 19th century New Zealand and the impact of British settlement on Aotearoa New Zealand from 1840 to the late 1880s.
+This culminates in a student-led research assessment on a topic of their choice.
+Next, they will study the history of Japan from the Meiji Period to Imperial Japan during World War II.
+This unit focuses on investigating the perspectives behind the Atomic Bomings of Japan but also covers important historical events such as Pearl Harbor and the Nanjing Massacre.
 Lastly, students will investigate America's relations in the Middle East, culminating in an essay on the causes and consequences of 9/11 Terror Attacks.